-Individually tailored services and accommodations are provided for students who feel they are "at risk" of dropping out of college due to challenges in their learning.
+Individually tailored services and accommodations are provided for students who are "at risk" of dropping out of college.
 Student counseling and academic progress monitoring are available to assist in empowering students to meet their goals and persist in college.

 Food Service